TheSharks/WildBeast/docs/install_linux.md

 ### Initialising

 To initialise WildBeast, run the following commands.
 Leave a second or two between each to account for startup times.

+!!! note
+    If you configured a custom ArangoDB instance previously, omit the first command.

 ```bash
 sudo docker start wildbeast_arango_1